The Bankrate promise

 By definition, a hit-and-run accident is where the at-fault party flees the scene of the accident.
+This can apply to fleeing an accident from a moving collision or even hitting a parked car.
 In 2019, there were over 238,000 moving violations in Virginia.
-Among these, 4,278, or 2% of the total, were ruled as hit-and-runs.
-Interestingly, about 5% of all the hit-and-runs were committed by someone who was driving under the influence.
+Among these, 4,278, or 2 percent of the total, were ruled as hit-and-runs.
+Interestingly, about 5 percent of these hit-and-runs were committed by someone who was driving under the influence.

 Virginia hit-and-run laws

-Virginia law dictates any driver involved in an accident where an injury or property damage (including to a vehicle) must stop.
+Virginia hit-and-run law dictates any driver involved in an accident where an injury or property damage (including to a vehicle) must stop.
 Not stopping results in serious penalties, including being charged with a misdemeanor if the damage to the property is less than $1,000.
-If the accident has a serious injury, death or property damage greater than $1,000, then the hit-and-run in Virginia is ruled a Class 5 felony.
+If the accident has a serious injury, death or property damage greater than $1,000, it is classified as a Class 5 felony.
 A Class 5 felony results in jail time for up to one year and a $2,500 maximum fine, or both.

-Virginia requires every car insurance company that offers motor vehicle liability coverage to offer uninsured motorist (UM) coverage in addition to liability coverage.
+Virginia requires every car insurance company that offers motor vehicle liability coverage to offer uninsured motorist (UM) coverage in addition to liability coverage, although it can be declined in writing.
 UM coverage also applies to hit-and-run accidents in Virginia.
 The driver who is the victim of a hit-and-run is responsible for the first $200 in property damage before the UM goes into effect.

 How hit-and-runs impact car insurance rates in Virginia

-For perspective, a standard accident increases premiums on average to $1,785 a year for full coverage car insurance.
+On the other hand, the at-fault driver, if caught, would be charged for a hit-and-run, which is considered a misdemeanor or a felony depending on the damages incurred.
+You might also be classed as a high-risk driver if you are convicted of a hit-and-run, which will raise your car insurance rates substantially.
 Additionally, you may be required to file an SR-22 certificate with the state as proof of insurance if your current policy is canceled after your conviction for a hit-and-run accident in Virginia.